 Middle School Overview

 Bradford Prep’s Middle School serves as a bridge between the lower and upper school years.
-Middle school is a unique time when young adolescents experience rapid growth and change, both physically and intellectually, and must be guided and supported in special ways.
-We provide a safe and caring environment for these transformations, while holding our students to high academic standards.
+Middle school is a unique time when young adolescents experience rapid growth and change, both physically and intellectually, and must be guided and supported in particular ways.
+We provide a safe and caring environment for these transformations while holding our students to high academic standards.
 We also emphasize moral and ethical development.
 Our goal is to teach our students how to make responsible choices and to be of service to others.
-Our middle school teachers seek to encourage students to discover their individual interests, abilities and values.
-We have active classrooms where students work individually, in pairs and in small groups.
+Our middle school teachers seek to encourage students to discover their interests, abilities, and values.
+We have active classrooms where students work individually, in pairs and small groups.

 The goal for our middle schoolers is to develop critical and creative thinking skills, as well as solve problems and make decisions, cultivate interpersonal skills and communicate effectively, refine study and research skills, and become proficient users of technology.